open-dis/open-dis-javascript/README.txt

 position in a local tanget plane coordinate system.

 This uses a git submodule to pull in XML description files for the messages sent in the protocol.
+You should not need these unless you're regenerating the messages, which is unlikely.
-To make the present, run
+To make them present, run

 git submodule init
 git submodule update